GWC-QC/GWC_Intro-To-Unity/README.md

 ![image](https://user-images.githubusercontent.com/77137171/141344866-353cfc29-3a11-4d58-a300-976506af1377.png)

 6. Finally, sit back and relax while your download finishes.
-You'll be able to create projects using that version, which will be reviewed in the next section.
+You'll be able to create projects using that version, which will be reviewed SetUp_GameProject.md .

 ---